-Authentic, historical legal papers — the only civil lawsuit ever filed against Frank & Jesse James — rediscovered on Aug.
+Authentic historical legal papers — the only civil lawsuit ever filed against Frank & Jesse James — were rediscovered on Aug.
 17, 2007, by James Meuhlberger, an attorney from Kansas City while researching law firm originating partner Henry Clay McDougal.

-The record of a 137-year-old lawsuit unique to those interested in the lives and legend of outlaws Frank and Jesse James was unexpectedly discovered last Friday in the Daviess County courthouse.
-And the find is exciting historians and others who enjoy tracking down authentic details about the notorious outlaws.
+The record of a 137-year-old lawsuit, unique to those interested in the lives and legend of outlaws Frank and Jesse James, was unexpectedly discovered in the Daviess County courthouse.
+The find exhilarated historians and others interested in authentic details about the notorious outlaws.

-The plaintiff, Daniel Smoot, filed charges against Frank and Jesse James in the Common Pleas Court of Daviess County.
-Smoot sought payment of $223.50 as reimbursement for a horse allegedly taken by the James brothers following the 1869 attempted robbery of the Daviess County Savings Association.
+The plaintiff, Daniel Smoote, filed charges against Frank and Jesse James in the Common Pleas Court of Daviess County.
+Smoote sought payment of $223.50 as reimbursement for a horse allegedly taken by the James brothers following the 1869 attempted robbery of the Daviess County Savings Association at Gallatin, MO.

 The murder of Capt.
-John Sheets during that robbery attempt — apparently when Jesse James mistook Sheets for Samuel Cox over a Civil War grudge — normally commands the attention of historians.
+John Sheets during that robbery attempt — apparently when Jesse James mistook Sheets for Samuel Cox over a Civil War grudge — is well known to historians.
 The ensuing reward announced by Missouri Gov. T.T.
 Crittenden marked the first time the James boys were publicly branded as outlaws.
-Now, with the discovery of this legal paperwork, the unique reality of Smoot’s lawsuit filed against the James brothers may revive widespread attention.
+Now, with the discovery of legal paperwork over 100 years later, the unique reality of Smoote’s lawsuit filed against the James brothers may revive widespread attention.

-The response by the James boys to Smoot’s accusations foreshadows what was to fuel their emerging legend.
+The response by the James boys to Smoote’s accusations foreshadows what was to fuel the James Boys’ emerging legend.
 Defense attorney Samuel A. Richardson wrote that defendants Frank and Jesse James denied being at or near Gallatin on Dec.
 7, 1869.
-Thus, they denied stealing anything from Smoot.
-What’s more, the outlaws argued their case publicly by writing a letter published in a Kansas City newspaper, a technique repeatedly used by the Jameses to vault their legendary exploits and self-proclaimed innocence to national and international prominence.
+Thus, they denied stealing anything from Smoote.
+What’s more, the outlaws argued their case publicly by writing a letter published in a Kansas City newspaper, a tactic repeatedly used by the James brothers to vault their legendary exploits and self-proclaimed innocence to national and international prominence.

 Predictably, Frank and Jesse James never appeared in court.
 The James boys spent the next decade flaunting their lives in crime.
-Obviously, no one chanced their wrath by filing claims in court against the outlaws — nobody except Daniel Smoot.
-Thus, this legal document is the only lawsuit ever filed against Jesse James by one of his victims.
+No one dared chance the wrath of the James boys by filing courthouse claims against the outlaws — nobody except Daniel Smoote.
+This legal document is the only lawsuit ever filed against Jesse James by one of his victims.
 But it was also the stuff of considerable worries over revenge during the years that followed, at least to H.C.
 McDougal, the lawyer who filed the charges against Frank and Jesse James.

 On Friday, Aug.
 17, 2007, James P. Muehlberger, an attorney from Kansas City, visited Gallatin to expand upon his research of Henry Clay McDougal.
-Mr. Muehlberger is preparing text and a display about McDougal for the law firm where Muehlberger is employed.
-Shook, Hardy & Bacon LLC is the largest law firm in Kansas City with additional offices located throughout the United States.
+Mr. Muehlberger was researching information about McDougal to display at the law firm where Muehlberger is employed.
+McDougal was a founding partner in what grew to be Shook, Hardy & Bacon LLC, the largest law firm in Kansas City with additional offices located throughout the United States.

-McDougal is known locally as one of the special prosecutors appointed by the governor during the trial of Frank James held in Gallatin in 1883.
-McDougal is also the connection which enabled the Daviess County Historical Society to secure funds from an estate which now finances ongoing mainten-ance and limited operation of the county’s 1889 Squirrel Cage Jail as a visitors’ infor-mation center.
+McDougal, who was living at Gallatin when the crime occurred, was one of the special prosecutors appointed by the governor during the trial of Frank James held in Gallatin in 1883.
+McDougal is also the connection which enabled the Daviess County Historical Society to secure funds from an estate which now finances ongoing maintenance and limited operation of the county’s 1889 Squirrel Cage Jail as a visitors’ information center.
 McDougal, as Mr. Muehlberger explains, was a partner to his law firm’s founder, Frank Sebree.

-Mr. Meuhlberger recognized the significance of the legal papers immediately, and the lawsuit was soon wisked away to a local bank vault for safekeeping.
+Mr. Meuhlberger immediately recognized the significance of the legal papers and the papers were soon wisked away to a local bank vault for safekeeping for the Daviess County Historical Society.

-Now that these authentic historical papers have been found, they will be properly preserved.
+Now that these authentic historical papers have been rediscovered, they will be properly preserved.
 The Secretary of State’s office has been notified, and archival specialists will soon be involved in that effort.
-Eventually, an informational display spotlighting the only civil lawsuit brought to bear against outlaws Frank and Jesse James will be constructed at the Squirrel Cage Jail in Gallatin.
-It is hoped that this project will be completed in time for the Daviess County Chautauqua slated for Sept.
-14-16.
+An informational display spotlighting this civil lawsuit against outlaws Frank and Jesse James is now featured at the Squirrel Cage Jail in Gallatin.

 “The history of Daviess County has no blacker crime in its pages than the murder of John W. Sheets.” — 1882 History of Daviess County